SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/tutorial/cvm-signature.md

 NetSDK->>POS: EventCallback PrintRequestEventCallback
 Note over POS: Print the merchant's receipt NetSDK->>POS: ConfirmationHandler
 Note over POS: Do not display message about verifying<br>the signature.
-Do not let the cashier have<br>the chance of refusing the transaction.
+Do not let the cashier<br>have the chance of refusing<br>the transaction.
 POS->>NetSDK: callback(true)
 NetSDK->>-POS: PaymentRequestResult
 Note over NetSDK: Success.
 Always print the customer's<br>receipt